 While you’d be forgiven in thinking that buying the most expensive pickup will get you the best sound, I can’t emphasize enough the importance of the install.
 The best-sounding pickup in the world in one ukulele could sound like the worst pickup in another if it’s not put in correctly.
 I’m dead serious.

-The two “best” ukulele pickup solutions (as of 2018) seem to revolve around the LR Baggs ukulele UST element.
+The two “best” ukulele pickup solutions (to my ears) seem to revolve around the LR Baggs ukulele UST element.
 This UST is used in both the LR Baggs Five-0 ($150) and also the MISI Acoustic Trio Uke ($135).
 Both of these pickups are active, but are each powered with very little weight in different ways.

 The Baggs utilizes a low-voltage circuit that runs on a standard CR2032 watch battery.
 This provides power for perhaps 10 hours of play time before it needs to be changed.
 You can run it for much longer, but the performance is reduced.
 (Ledward Kaapana supposedly went for over a year without ever changing the battery despite his gig-heavy schedule.)

 MISI completely reinvented the game for the Acoustic Trio by employing a rechargeable super capacitor instead of a battery.
 By plugging the pickup into a wall outlet for a minute, you get 8-16+ hours of play time.
 Unlike a battery, a super capacitor’s charge capacity never wears down.
 I have one in my Kamaka that lasts as long on a charge now as it did six or seven years ago.